How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Introduction

 However, malicious packages remain a persistent problem despite the availability of these tools.
 More fundamentally, we lack understanding of \textit{why} different detection approaches succeed or fail, which prevents principled tool design and deployment.
 Four questions remain unanswered.

-\textit{(Research Gap 1: Structural precision-recall trade-offs.)} Existing tools exhibit precision ranging from 50\% to 99\% and recall from 44\% to 99\%, yet no study has investigated whether these differences reflect engineering quality or a deeper structural constraint.
-Since malicious and benign packages invoke the same OS APIs (e.g., \textit{fs.readFile}, \textit{https.request}, \textit{child\_process.exec}), every detection tool must resolve the ambiguity between code \textit{capability} and code \textit{intent}, yet how each tool's design resolves this ambiguity, and whether a structural trade-off exists, has not been analyzed.
+\textit{(Research Gap 1: Detection performance and its structural causes}.)
+Existing tools exhibit precision ranging from 50\% to 99\% and recall from 44\% to 99\%.
+Since malicious and benign packages invoke the same OS APIs (e.g., \textit{https.request}, \textit{child\_process.exec}), every detection tool must resolve the ambiguity between \textit{capability} and \textit{intent}.
+Capability is what an API makes possible, intent is the purpose it serves, and the \textit{capability-intent gap} is the distance between them that no call site reveals, since \textit{child\_process.exec} drives a build script and a reverse shell alike.
+No study has traced the precision and recall a tool achieves back to how its design resolves this gap.

 \textit{(Research Gap 2: Attack-detection interaction.)} Individual tool papers report overall accuracy on their own datasets, but the relationship between specific attack characteristics (behaviors, evasion techniques, attack surface) and detection difficulty remains unclear.
 It is unknown whether detection failures stem from sophisticated evasion or from a mismatch between where the attack resides (e.g., package.json vs.\ JavaScript files) and what the tool analyzes.